PKU-XLab/TTF-VLA/README.md

 ```bash
 pip install numpy==1.26
 ```
-After that, **it will report a conflict error between numpy and tensorflow, just ignore it.**
+⚠️ After that, **it will report a conflict error between numpy and tensorflow, just ignore it.**

-Because we need to extract attention during inference, we don’t need flash attention.
+Because we need to extract attention during inference, we don't use flash attention.
 Don’t worry, this has almost no impact on inference speed for VLA models.

-## Download Pretrained Models
+## 🧩 Download Pretrained Models

 ```bash
 mamba activate ttfvla